Master Your Critical Inner Voice

 Look at that picture.
 Which colours did you use?
 What textures does it have?
 Does it look comforting or dangerous?

-What you are achieving is to allow yourself to see this voice as separate to you.
+What you are achieving is to allow yourself to see this voice as separate from you.

 Remember, that this voice is living in you and if it looks imposing or dangerous, no wonder you don’t want to go near it and will do whatever it says.